BarRaider/streamdeck-soundpad/README.md

 **Author's website and contact information:** [https://barraider.github.io](https://barraider.github.io)

-New in version 1.1:
+## New in version 1.3
-* Sounds are now sorted alphabetically in Play action
+* Support playing sounds based on the index in Soundpad UI
-* New *Play Random Sound* action - Chooses a random sound from you Soundpad and plays it.
-Do you feel lucky?
+* RecordPTT action - Utilizes Soundpad's internal recording function and allows recording sounds into Soundpad

 ### Download